nickrusso42518/postman/sdwan/README.md

 ## Environments
 There are two environments included with the collection:
-  * `always_on`: Contains host/credential information for the Cisco DevNet
+  * `always_on_old`: Contains host/credential information for the Cisco DevNet
     "Always On" SD-WAN instance, which is publicly available to all.
+This is an old version of the sandbox and will likely be decommissioned soon.
+  * `always_on_new`: Contains host/credential information for the Cisco DevNet
+    "Always On" SD-WAN instance, which is publicly available to all.
+This is a new version of the sandbox and should be used before the old one.
   * `reservable`: Contains host/credential information for the Cisco DevNet reservable SD-WAN instance, which require a DevNet account and valid reservation to utilize.